angelovancleef/procedures/README.md

 It will present a list to you with all migrations found on your database server (for any database).
 From this list you can choose which procedures you want to make an migration out of.
-After checking the procedures you wish to migrate, press the "migrate" button and your migrations will automatically be made and stored in the "database" folder in your project root.
+After checking the procedures you wish to migrate, press the "migrate" button and your migrations will automatically be made and stored in the "migrations" folder in your project root.

 ## Changelog
 ###### 19th October 2018 v0.0.1-alpha